 A-2.2 In case of those lots which have been found satisfactory according to A-2.1, a number of arm shafts equal to the sample size indicated in col (5) of Table 1, shall be subjected to hardness test (see 6).
 Any arm shaft failing to meet the requirement for hardness shall be considered to be defective.

-A-2.2.1 If no defectives are found among the arm shafts subjected to the hardness test (see A-2.2), the lot shall be declared as conforming to the requirements of the specification, otherwise not.
+If no defectives are found among the arm shafts subjected to the hardness test (see A-2.2), the lot shall be declared as conforming to the requirements of the specification, otherwise not.

 Table 1 Scale of Sampling and Permissible Number of Defectives